cwiegert/neptune-external-z-rail-system/README.md

 - Double Shear parts printed with "cap" on plate - all parts with largest flat surface on plate
 - Tensioner knob - not necessary, but included as a longer knob portion to account for camera hanger knob lock

+## 🛠️ Modifications Ecouraged
+- The step files are included to encourage creativity and modificaitons.
+This is a starter pack and framework designed and implemented on a Neptune 4 Pro
+- If you have suggestions, please add an issue, and I will consider adding the additions as user modifications.
+- After enough beta testing, will consider making kit available on Printables.

 ## 🤝 Contributing